-Hummus is cool and all, but when you’re feeling like a change, try this hot soy sauce and Sriracha-infused alternative.
+Hummus is cool and all, but when you need a change, try this hot soy sauce and sriracha-infused alternative.
 It’s got a lot going on with lime juice, curry powder, and garlic and works well with whole-wheat pita or as a sandwich spread.

 These cheddary, spicy crackers aren’t exactly as healthy as a handful of carrots.
 But if you’re jonesing for a cheesy crunch (without all those hard-to-pronounce ingredients from processed versions), they’re a great homemade alternative.